 An Immediate Notification will be distributed to the campus community upon confirmation of a significant emergency or dangerous situation on campus involving an immediate threat to the health or safety of students, staff, faculty and guests.
 Examples of emergencies that would merit such a notification include but are not limited to: an active shooter on campus, hostage/barricade situation, a riot, bomb threat, a tornado, a fire/explosion, suspicious death, structural damage to a university-owned or controlled facility, biological threat (anthrax, etc.), significant flooding, a gas leak, or a significant hazardous materials release.
-The notification will be sent out via the RAVE mass notification system.
-This is prepared by the on-duty DPSS Officer or designee utilizing pre-recorded messages in the RAVE notification system and sent out to the campus community concurrently in email and text.
+The notification will be sent out via the University's Alertus or RAVE mass notification systems.
+This is prepared by the on-duty DPSS Officer or designee utilizing pre-recorded messages in either the Alertus or RAVE notification systems and sent out to the campus community concurrently in email and texted.